-1. The purpose of the scheme belo\ w) for their contribution to, and continuing efforts to promote the ests of, the Company.
-2. The participants of the scheme for s Board may, at its absolute discretion, offer options to subscribe uch number of shares of the Company in accordance with the s set out in the Share Option Scheme to: a) any proposed executive director of, manager of, or other employee holding an executive, managerial, supervisory or similar position in any member of the Group, any full-time or part-time Employee, or a person for the time being seconded to work full-time or part-time for any member of the Group; b) a director or proposed director (including an independent non- executive director) of any member of the Group; C) a direct or indirect shareholder of any member of the Group; d) a supplier of goods or services to any member of the Group;
+1. The purpose of the scheme belo provide incentive and/or reward to Eligible Persons (as defined w) for their contribution to, and continuing efforts to promote the ests of, the Company.
+2. The participants of the scheme for s Board may, at its absolute discretion, offer options to subscribe such number of shares of the Company in accordance with the s set out in the Share Option Scheme to: a) any proposed executive director of, manager of, or other employee holding an executive, managerial, supervisory or similar position in any member of the Group, any full-time or part-time Employee, or a person for the time being seconded to work full-time or part-time for any member of the Group; b) a director or proposed director (including an independent non- executive director) of any member of the Group; C) a direct or indirect shareholder of any member of the Group; d) a supplier of goods or services to any member of the Group; e) a customer, consultant, business or joint venture partner.

-e) a customer, consultant, business or joint venture partner, franchisee, contractor, agent or representative of any member of the Group;
+a customer, consultant, business or joint venture partner, franchisee, contractor, agent or representative of any member of the Group;